OfficeDev/Outlook-Add-in-JavaScript-MakeEWSRequest/README.md

 <a name="build"></a>
 ## Build and debug ##
-**Note**: The mail add-in will be activated on any email message in the user's Inbox.
+>**Note**: The mail add-in will be activated on any email message in the user's Inbox.
 You can make it easier to test the add-in by sending one or more email messages to your test account before you run the sample add-in.

 1. Open the solution in Visual Studio.
-Press F5 to build and deploy the sample add-in.
+Press **F5** to build and deploy the sample add-in.
 2. Connect to an Exchange account by providing the email address and password for an Exchange 2013 server.
 3. Allow the server to configure the mail account.
-4. Log on to the email account by entering the account name and password.
+4. Log in to the email account by entering the account name and password.
 5. Select a message in the Inbox.
 6. Wait for the add-in bar to appear over the message.
-7. In the add-in bar, click **MakeEWSRequest**.
+7. On the add-in bar, press **MakeEWSRequest**.
-8. When the mail add-in appears, click the **Make EWS Request** button to request the subject of the current message from the Exchange server.
+8. When the mail add-in appears, press **Make EWS Request** to request the subject of the current message from the Exchange server.
 9. Review the response XML returned by the request.

 <a name="troubleshooting"></a>
-##Troubleshooting
+## Troubleshooting
-The following are common errors that can occur when you use Outlook Web App to test a mail add-in for Outlook:
+The following are common errors that can occur when you use Outlook to test a mail add-in for Outlook:

 - The add-in bar does not appear when a message is selected.
 If this occurs, restart the application by selecting **Debug – Stop Debugging** in the Visual Studio window, then press F5 to rebuild and deploy the add-in.
 - Changes to the JavaScript code may not be picked up when you deploy and run the add-in.
 If the changes are not picked up, clear the cache on the web browser by selecting **Tools – Internet options** and clicking the **Delete…** button.
 Delete the temporary Internet files and then restart the add-in.

 <a name="questions"></a>
-##Questions and comments##
+## Questions and comments

 - If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-Javascript-MakeEWSRequest/issues).
 - Questions about Office Add-in development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with [office-addins].